 Assess Your Fish Market

 Osakana and The Lobster Place are not typical fish markets; there aren't many shops out there that treat their fish better.
 But if you're unsure of whether to trust the products and claims of a fish market you've happened to wander into, you don't need to speak to the fishmonger (although it never, ever hurts to establish relationships with the people who are selling you food).
 Instead, you can use The Lobster Place as a kind of visual guide—it is a model for not just fish presentation but safe handling practices as well.
-Fish fillets are placed on aluminum trays, set in an overabundance of crushed ice, with sufficient drainage, and oriented so that their flesh touches other fish flesh as little as possible.
-Whole fish is buried in ice, with each fish set in a posture similar to the way it swims through the water.
+Fish fillets are placed on aluminum trays, set in an overabundance of crushed ice with sufficient drainage, and oriented so that their flesh touches other fish flesh as little as possible.
+Whole fish are buried in ice, with each fish set in a posture similar to the way it swims through the water.
 (This is done to account for the way the innards settle due to gravity; keeping an upright-swimming fish upright ensures that one side doesn't end up squished, which would detract from the quality of the flesh.)
 The fish cutting boards behind the counter, where the staff cut whole fish into fillets in full view of customers, are hosed down and sanitized regularly.
 While looks can be deceiving, the vast displays of fish never smell off or fishy; instead, the air has a clean, marine smell.

 Buy Whole, Fresh Marine Fish (but Not Cod)